Starbucks Co. (NASDAQ:SBUX) Shares Sold by Sit Investment Associates Inc.

-Sit Investment Associates Inc. lowered its position in shares of Starbucks Co.
-(NASDAQ:SBUX) by 2.0% during the third quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 101,967 shares of the coffee company’s stock after selling 2,100 shares during the period.
-Sit Investment Associates Inc.’s holdings in Starbucks were worth $11,248,000 at the end of the most recent reporting period.
+Sit Investment Associates Inc. reduced its stake in shares of Starbucks Co.
+(NASDAQ:SBUX) by 2.0% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 101,967 shares of the coffee company’s stock after selling 2,100 shares during the period.
+Sit Investment Associates Inc.’s holdings in Starbucks were worth $11,248,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently bought and sold shares of SBUX.
-Capital Directions Investment Advisors LLC acquired a new stake in shares of Starbucks during the third quarter worth about $32,000.
-JJJ Advisors Inc. increased its position in shares of Starbucks by 157.9% during the third quarter.
-JJJ Advisors Inc. now owns 361 shares of the coffee company’s stock worth $40,000 after purchasing an additional 221 shares in the last quarter.
-US Asset Management LLC acquired a new stake in shares of Starbucks during the third quarter worth about $42,000.
-Mascoma Wealth Management LLC acquired a new position in Starbucks in the 3rd quarter valued at about $52,000.
-Finally, Penserra Capital Management LLC acquired a new position in Starbucks in the 2nd quarter valued at about $54,000.
-Institutional investors and hedge funds own 68.26% of the company’s stock.
+Other institutional investors also recently modified their holdings of the company.
+TFG Advisers LLC increased its holdings in shares of Starbucks by 1.4% during the 3rd quarter.
+TFG Advisers LLC now owns 6,477 shares of the coffee company’s stock worth $714,000 after buying an additional 88 shares during the last quarter.
+Mayflower Financial Advisors LLC increased its holdings in shares of Starbucks by 2.6% during the 3rd quarter.
+Mayflower Financial Advisors LLC now owns 3,639 shares of the coffee company’s stock worth $413,000 after buying an additional 91 shares during the last quarter.
+Carl P. Sherr & Co.
+LLC increased its holdings in shares of Starbucks by 0.4% during the 3rd quarter.
+Carl P. Sherr & Co.
+LLC now owns 20,692 shares of the coffee company’s stock worth $2,283,000 after buying an additional 91 shares during the last quarter.
+JSF Financial LLC increased its holdings in shares of Starbucks by 4.5% during the 2nd quarter.
+JSF Financial LLC now owns 2,174 shares of the coffee company’s stock worth $243,000 after buying an additional 94 shares during the last quarter.
+Finally, Exchange Traded Concepts LLC increased its holdings in shares of Starbucks by 6.1% during the 3rd quarter.
+Exchange Traded Concepts LLC now owns 1,626 shares of the coffee company’s stock worth $179,000 after buying an additional 94 shares during the last quarter.
+Hedge funds and other institutional investors own 68.26% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, February 25th.
-Stockholders of record on Friday, February 11th will be issued a dividend of $0.49 per share.
-The ex-dividend date is Thursday, February 10th.
-This represents a $1.96 dividend on an annualized basis and a dividend yield of 2.02%.
-Starbucks’s payout ratio is 55.21%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, February 25th.
+Shareholders of record on Friday, February 11th will be paid a $0.49 dividend.
+The ex-dividend date of this dividend is Thursday, February 10th.
+This represents a $1.96 annualized dividend and a dividend yield of 2.02%.
+Starbucks’s payout ratio is currently 55.21%.

-Several equities analysts recently issued reports on the company.
-Cowen dropped their price target on Starbucks from $135.00 to $125.00 and set an “outperform” rating on the stock in a research report on Friday, October 29th.
-Atlantic Securities cut Starbucks from an “overweight” rating to a “neutral” rating and set a $105.00 price target on the stock. in a research report on Thursday, September 30th.
-Robert W. Baird cut Starbucks from an “outperform” rating to a “neutral” rating and dropped their price target for the company from $126.00 to $116.00 in a research report on Friday, December 17th.
-Jefferies Financial Group dropped their price target on Starbucks from $145.00 to $142.00 and set a “buy” rating on the stock in a research report on Friday, October 29th.
-Finally, Oppenheimer cut Starbucks from an “outperform” rating to a “market perform” rating in a research report on Friday, January 7th.
-Twelve research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the stock.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $123.89.
+SBUX has been the subject of a number of research reports.
+Cowen decreased their price target on shares of Starbucks from $135.00 to $125.00 and set an “outperform” rating for the company in a research report on Friday, October 29th.
+Wells Fargo & Company decreased their price target on shares of Starbucks from $135.00 to $122.00 and set an “overweight” rating for the company in a research report on Friday, October 29th.
+Jefferies Financial Group decreased their price target on shares of Starbucks from $145.00 to $142.00 and set a “buy” rating for the company in a research report on Friday, October 29th.
+Credit Suisse Group decreased their price target on shares of Starbucks from $137.00 to $132.00 and set an “outperform” rating for the company in a research report on Friday, October 29th.
+Finally, Royal Bank of Canada cut shares of Starbucks from an “outperform” rating to a “sector perform” rating and decreased their price target for the stock from $124.00 to $122.00 in a research report on Friday, January 7th.
+Twelve research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $123.89.

-In related news, CEO Kevin R. Johnson sold 250,000 shares of the company’s stock in a transaction on Wednesday, December 8th.
-The shares were sold at an average price of $116.09, for a total transaction of $29,022,500.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP Angela Lis sold 6,000 shares of the company’s stock in a transaction on Friday, December 10th.
-The stock was sold at an average price of $116.88, for a total transaction of $701,280.00.
+In other Starbucks news, insider Michael Aaron Conway sold 47,088 shares of the firm’s stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $111.50, for a total value of $5,250,312.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, EVP Angela Lis sold 6,000 shares of the firm’s stock in a transaction that occurred on Friday, December 10th.
+The shares were sold at an average price of $116.88, for a total transaction of $701,280.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 307,118 shares of company stock valued at $35,431,134.
-Insiders own 0.36% of the company’s stock.
+Insiders sold 307,118 shares of company stock worth $35,431,134 in the last 90 days.
+0.36% of the stock is owned by company insiders.

 Starbucks Corp. engages in the production, marketing, and retailing of specialty coffee.
 It operates through the following segments: North America; International; and Channel Development.
 The North America and International segments sells coffee and other beverages, complementary food, packaged coffees, single-serve coffee products, and a focused selection of merchandise through company-oriented stores, and licensed stores.